xstone93/scientific-work/README.md

 I am especially proud that the courses *Introduction to Programming* and *Object-oriented Programming 1* were nominated (and short-listed) twice for the [**Excellence in Teaching Award**](https://www.tugraz.at/studium/lehre-an-der-tu-graz/strategie-lehre-und-lernen/preis-fuer-exzellente-lehre) from TU Graz.
 In 2022/23 the course *Object-oriented Programming 1* was finally **awarded** with the [prize](https://www.tugraz.at/tu-graz/services/news-stories/tu-graz-news/einzelansicht/article/tu-graz-praemiert-herausragende-wissensvermittlung).
 We presented our teaching concept for the course in a [poster](https://steinmaurer.cc/awards/2022-pfel.pdf).

 ## Courses
+- **Introduction to Computing** \[WS 2024\] - This course is a newly developed concept for interdisciplinary Ph.D. students to teach the fundamentals of computational thinking, programming (Python programming language), operating systems, and web-technologies.
 - **Introduction to Programming** \[WS 2020-2024\]  - This course is offered as a first-semester course (winter semester) at TU Graz and is an introduction to programming using the C programming language.
 Around 800 students from different study programs participate each year in this lecture and practical lab. \[[Course website](https://coding.tugraz.at/), [YT channel](https://www.youtube.com/@codingtugraz)\]
 - **Object-oriented Programming 1**  \[SS 2021-2024\] - This follow-up course on *Introduction to Programming* is a second-semester course where students learn the fundamentals of object-oriented programming using C++.  \[[Course website](https://coding.tugraz.at/), [YT channel](https://www.youtube.com/@codingtugraz)\]
 - **Project Management** \[SS 2021-2024\] - This is a mandatory course in the Bachelor's program of software engineering and management at Graz University of Technology.
 Students learn about the fundamentals of project management when working on an actual project in teams of four.  \[[YT playlist](https://www.youtube.com/watch?v=TQgwLycf7xY&list=PLtrp6_jkyyuI9P3YqBdLyskZjzquqqyQ4)\]